Boeing 737-600 in 1:400 Scale

 The 737-500 had sold reasonably well and so at a time when McDonnell Douglas were still offering their MD-95 (later the Boeing 717) it must have seemed sensible to make a series 500 replacement as part of the 737 Next Generation lineup, especially given the limited cost in doing so.
 In the end the type didn't sell well at all, but did steal some orders away from the MD-95 (SAS being the biggest).
 Only 69 aircraft were produced in total, compared to 80 Airbus A318s.
 The aircraft itself was a simple shortening of the 737-700 by 2.39 metres seating in a maximum 1 class layout up to 130 passengers, although 108 was more usual in a two class configuration.

-For many years the 737-600 remained largely ignored in 400 scale aside from that brand of random types Herpa, who obviously barely used it.
-Somewhat surprisingly in the past few years two new moulds have debuted, with the manufacturers seemingly taking the same view Boeing did in producing a version as an off-shoot of their other 737 variants.
-Even so at the time of writing the NG Models mould has not yet reached production so it remains to be seen if the 736 wishlist below gets fully fleshed out.
+For many years the 737-600 remained largely ignored in 400 scale, aside from that historical maker of random types Herpa, who obviously barely used it.
+Somewhat surprisingly, in the past few years three new moulds have debuted, with the manufacturers seemingly taking the same view Boeing did in producing a version as an off-shoot of their other 737 variants.
+The output since has been decent, if not spectacular.
+There has been a fair amount of duplication and some airlines that have still been ignored totally, despite the small number of operators and the fact the are relatively prominent airlines.

 B737-600 Moulds